Databricks Zerobus Ingest — The Best Bus Is No Bus

 Sending an acknowledgement to the client that the data is durable.

-Smart Networking and orchestration - API proxy which distributes the streams to Zerobus servers per the target delta table and scales pods as the utilization nears the roof
+Smart Networking and orchestration - API proxy which distributes the streams to Zerobus Ingest servers per the target delta table and scales pods as the utilization nears the roof

 Delta kernel - Record batch writer kicks off every 1-5 seconds, uses Delta kernel(uses Arrow) and writes the record batch to the delta table.
 Kicks in the PO compaction to avoid small files.
 Rust APIs hides all the complex details of the Delta protocol specification.
 Binding available for python.